Kaikōura Peninsula Walkway

 Distance: 600 m

 From the South Bay viewpoint, the walkway descends to a fully accessible path that leads to an information shelter and toilets at South Bay.
-Before descending to South Bay, linger to view the tidal platforms and the view south.
+Before descending to South Bay, you can view the tidal platforms and the view south.
 The interpretation panel here has a landscape profile identifying the mountain peaks and Goose Bay.

 Time: 1 hr 5 min